Ascendzor/simple-message-blockchain/README.md

 `viewAccount {publicKey}` -> prints all details about an account, takes a publicKey. publicKey should be seen as public unique account identifiers.

+`readall` -> prints all messages in the blockchain

 # Transactions

 There will likely end up being three types of transactions